 - Three-year fellowships to fund graduate study in a science, mathematics, or engineering.

-- $30,000 grants to fund graduate or professional study in preparation for careers in government, the non-profit sector or elsewhere in public service. (format the same as others)
+- Up to $30,000 grants to fund graduate or professional study in the U.S. or Abroad in preparation for careers in government, the non-profit sector or elsewhere in public service.
+A GPA of 3.2 or higher is considered competitive.

 This list of scholarships that accept applications from international students offers information on a number of opportunities for students from a variety of different backgrounds.